aurimas13/Communication-of-Services/README.md

 >>> python propagate.py *
 Exiting Propagator Event
 ```
-4) When Event Consumer and Event Propagator are run on two terminals, the output of Event Consumer (when running it from 1) on terminal will look like this:
+When Event Consumer and Event Propagator are run on two terminals, the output of Event Consumer (when running it from 1) on terminal will look like this<sup>3</sup>:

 ```
 127.0.0.1 - - [25/Jul/2022 16:16:32] "POST /event HTTP/1.1" 200 -